07 Jun Entering the Singapore Precious Metals Market – An Insider’s Perspective

 Precious metals’ lure as a vessel for hiding or laundering money is obvious.
 It is our responsibility to be alert and dutiful when conducting due diligence on our clients; it is prudent that we ask tough questions if necessary and be aware of our clients’ intentions.
 Self-discipline while conducting our business is prudent and ethical.

 Another challenge is banking.
-Precious metals companies find it difficult to the bank.
+Precious metals companies find it difficult for the bank.
 Our experience has been good in Singapore, where banks are very open to this industry.
 However, it is important that all relevant parties in Singapore make sure this does not change.
 The situation in Hong Kong today is a prime example of how the reluctance of banks to work with the industry is driving players away from the market.